 In the opinion of the group, eligibility should begin no sooner than two years after gonadectomy.
+It is understood that a confidential case-by-case eval-

 It is understood that a confidential case-by-case evaluation will occur.

 In the event that the gender of a competing athlete is questioned, the medical delegate (or equivalent) of the relevant sporting body shall have the authority to take all appropriate measures for the determination of the gender of a competitor.